UNCONFIRMED LISTING •

 ABOUT THE FESTIVAL

-The star-studded Sunscreen Film Festival has featured such celebrity guests as John Travolta, Ron Perlman, Kelly Preston, Patrick Warburton, Gary Busey, Joe Morton, Billy Dee Williams, Ed Asner, Patrick Wilson, Michael Rooker, Alexa Vega, Paul Sorvino, Phil Cooke, Ralph Winter, Chris Wyatt, Sean Covel, Esai Morales, Dean Batali, Stephen DeSouza and, Nancy Cartwright.
+The star-studded Sunscreen Film Festival has featured celebrity guests, producers, directors and more.
+Like; John Travolta, Ron Perlman, Kelly Preston, Patrick Warburton, Gary Busey, Joe Morton, Billy Dee Williams, Ed Asner, Patrick Wilson, Michael Rooker, Joe Panotoliano, Robert Davi, Daphne Zuniga, Alexa Vega, Paul Sorvino, Phil Cooke, Ralph Winter, Chris Wyatt, Sean Covel, Esai Morales, Dean Batali, Stephen DeSouza, Nancy Cartwright and many more!

 In 2013-2014, Sunscreen Film Festival was one of only 23 film festivals in the country to be sponsored by the Academy of Motion Picture Arts & Sciences.
 We've also been named one of the Top 25 Film Festivals by MovieMaker Magazine.